hsherl/hsherl.github.io/content/teaching/supervisions/epk.md

 7. Refutations of idealism (A227-A235/B275-B287)
 8. Kant’s Idealism and Primary/Secondary Qualities

-Here is a more detailed list of what which you **must** read from the *Critique* along with the key secondary material which it is *strongly recommended* that you read:
+The list of topics is quite general and does not map onto the Critique or the secondary readings in an obvious way.
+Below is a more detailed, topic-ordered list of what you **must** read from the *Critique* along with the key secondary material which it is *strongly recommended* that you read:

 1. *Introduction* (A1/B1-A16/B30), *Transcendental Aesthetic* 'On Space' (A19/B33-A30/B46), and *The Ground of the Distinction of all Objects into Phenomena and Noumena* (A235/B294-A260/B315).
     1. Gardner, Chs.
 1--3.
-    2. Allais, L. (2004).
-Kant’s One World: Interpreting ‘Transcendental Idealism’.
-British Journal for the History of Philosophy.
-12 (4), 655–684. [[iDiscover](https://idiscover.lib.cam.ac.uk/primo-explore/fulldisplay?docid=TN_crossref10.1080%2F0960878042000279314&context=PC&vid=44CAM_PROD&lang=en_US&search_scope=SCOP_ONLINE&adaptor=primo_central_multiple_fe&tab=online_res&query=any,contains,Allais%20Kant%27s%20one%20world&sortby=rank&facet=frbrgroupid,inc)].
+    2. Allais, L. (2010).
+IV-Kant's Argument for Transcendental Idealism in the Transcendental Aesthetic.
+Proceedings of the Aristotelian Society, 110(1pt1), 47–75. [[DOI](https://doi.org/10.1111/j.1467-9264.2010.00279)].
+    3. Allison, H. (2004). *Kant’s Transcendental Idealism*.
+Revised and enlarged edition.
+New Haven, Yale University Press. [[iDiscover](https://idiscover.lib.cam.ac.uk/permalink/f/t9gok8/44CAM_ALMA51618072370003606)].
+    4. Anderson, R. L. (2015). *The Poverty of Conceptual Truth: Kant’s Analytic/synthetic Distinction and the Limits of Metaphysics*, Oxford University Press. [[iDiscover](https://idiscover.lib.cam.ac.uk/permalink/f/t9gok8/44CAM_ALMA51531777240003606)].
 2. *Transcendental Aesthetic* (A19/B33-A48/B73).
     1. Gardner, Ch.
 4.
     2. Friedman, M. (1992).
 Concept and Intuitions on the Mathematical Sciences.
 In: *Kant and the Exact Sciences*.
 Cambridge, Harvard University Press. pp. 93–135.
     3. Warren, D. (1998).
 Kant and the Apriority of Space.
 The Philosophical Review.
 107 (2), 179–224. [[iDiscover](https://idiscover.lib.cam.ac.uk/primo-explore/fulldisplay?docid=TN_proquest1634162311&context=PC&vid=44CAM_PROD&lang=en_US&search_scope=SCOP_ONLINE&adaptor=primo_central_multiple_fe&tab=online_res&query=any,contains,Warren%20Kant%20and%20the%20apriority%20of%20space&offset=0)].
 3. Metaphysical Deduction (A50/B74 - A83/B116), Deduction of the Pure Concepts of the Understanding (A84-A130 / B16-B169).
     1. Gardner, Ch.
 6. (First half).
-    2. Longuenesse, Introduction and Ch.
-1.
+    2. Kraus, K. T. (2020).
+The Form of Reflexivity and the Expression “I think.” (ch.
+3, pp. 83–129) & The Conditions of Self-Reference (ch.
+4, pp. 130–168.).
+In: *Kant on Self-Knowledge and Self-Formation: The Nature of Inner Experience*, Cambridge, Cambridge University Press. [[DOI](doi:10.1017/9781108874304)].
+    3. Longuenesse, B. (2005).
+Kant on a priori concepts: the metaphysical deduction of the categories.
+In: *Kant on the Human Standpoint*, Cambridge, Cambridge University Press. pp. 81–116 (ch.
+4). [[iDiscover](https://idiscover.lib.cam.ac.uk/permalink/f/t9gok8/44CAM_ALMA51526831010003606)].
     3. Young, J.M.
 (1992).
 Functions of Thought and the Synthesis of Intuitions.
 In: P. Guyer (ed.). *The Cambridge Companion to Kant*.
 Cambridge, Cambridge University Press. pp. 101–122. [[iDiscover](https://idiscover.lib.cam.ac.uk/permalink/f/16u99e0/44CAM_ALMA51531519560003606)].
     4. Young, J. M. (1988).
 Kant’s View of Imagination.
 Kant-Studien, 79(1–4), 140–164.
 4. First, Second and Third Analogies of Experience (A176-218/B218-265).